"Revealing The Soul - Painting From The Inside Out"

 Biography

 He has created public art as well as participated in fund raising activities, such as painting a violin for the Florida Orchestra and Tampa Bay Performing Arts Center.
 He has supported and works with The Conservation Trust for Florida, The Alachua Conservation Trust, and the Putnam County Environmental Council, in their efforts to save land from the developers, for the future generations in Florida.
-Upon the opening of his solo exhibit in 2004, the Gainesville Sun labeled Gary a local treasure.
+His articles on local and Florida environmental issues have been published in the newspapers.
+Upon the opening of his solo exhibit in 2004, the Gainesville Sun labeled Gary “a local treasure”.

-His work is included in the State of Florida Permanent Art Collection, The University of Florida Collection, The Geiger-Percy Collection, The Kwik King Corporate collection and many other prestigious private and corporate art collections nationwide.
-He is represented by Fine Art Galleries, Art Dealers, Interior Designers (ASID), and Art Consultants throughout the Southeast United States.
-The Harn Museum of Art in Gainesville, Florida, has limited edition prints of Garys works available for purchase.
+Many works are included in the State of Florida Permanent Art Collection, The University of Florida Collection, The Geiger-Percy Florida Collection, The Kwik King Corporate collection and many other prestigious private and corporate art collections nationwide.
+He is represented by Fine Art Galleries, Interior Designers (ASID), and Art Consultants throughout the Southeast United States.
+The Museum Store at the Harn Museum of Art in Gainesville, Florida, has original works as well as limited edition prints of works available for purchase.

-His studio and farm are in Fairfield, Florida, where he raises cattle and likes to ride his horses when he is not at the easel.
+His studio and farm are in Reddick, Florida, where he raised cattle and rode his horses for over two decades.

 Commissions are always welcome.
-For a complete list of available original works, or limted edition prints, please e mail or write:
+For a complete list of available original works, limted edition prints, or full resume and bibliography, please e mail or write:

 Gary Borse